 Represented a national bank in its role as a lender for the Cambridge Housing Authority's (CHA) first four Rental Assistance Demonstration (RAD) conversion deals.
 The bank closed the tax-exempt bond financing for 511 units of public housing conversions under HUD's RAD program.
 The RAD program was created to give public housing authorities a tool to preserve and improve public housing properties by restructuring HUD subsidies into long-term contracts that facilitate the private financing of improvements.
 These first four transactions were part of a long-term project to convert all 2,129 of CHA's public housing units to RAD.

 Represented a national lender providing a construction loan in the amount of $7,200,000 to finance the development of 66 units of mixed-income rental units on property ground leased from a local housing authority in Massachusetts.
 This transaction involved several sources of subordinate financing sources, Low Income Housing Tax Credits, state grants, and local financing.

-Represented a regional lender providing a $9,000,000 construction loan for the development of 40 multi-family low-income units in Cambridge, Massachusetts on property being ground leased from a local non-profit organizatoin.
+Represented a regional lender providing a $9 million construction loan for the development of 40 multifamily low-income units in Cambridge, Massachusetts, on property being ground leased from a local nonprofit organization.
 Negotiated complex matters related to the amendment of the ground lease and zoning and permitting issues to ensure development could be successfully constructed within local development regulations.